Overwintering Tender Plants

 When it comes to reintroducing heat-loving tropicals to the outdoors, always do it slowly.
 Shield them from direct sunlight and wind for at least a week or two.
 If the plants are acclimated slowly, they'll slide right into active growth.
 Too much early spring stress will stunt the plant's growth — or even kill it.

 The truth is, overwintering tropical plants involves a bit of trial and error.
 A technique that works well for one type of plant or in one particular winter environment may not be ideal for another.
 Be prepared to lose a few plants.
-See the box called Plants to Overwinter, at the start of this article, for some general recommendations.
 For specific information about growing and overwintering more than 100 tropical plants, invest in Hot Plants for Cool Climates, a book by Susan A. Roth and Dennis Schrader.
 (Houghton Mifflin 2000).